sonic-net/SONiC/doc/mgmt/SONiC_PIM_SM_HLD.md

 # 11  Design expections from Vendor
 ## 11.1 ACL and COPP requirements
-An ACL to lift unknown multicast address is required to honor the source traffic.
+An ACL to lift unknown multicast address is required to honor the source traffic along with shapers in a minimal rate.
 The qualifiers and the corresponding actions are listed below.

 |    ACL                          | Qualifiers                      |   Action                     |
 |---------------------------------|---------------------------------|------------------------------|